stuartpb/seattledsa-rules/bylaws.md

 ### Section 3.
 Dues.

 The Local chapter may establish a Local pledge system of voluntary donations for its members.

-## ARTICLE IV.
-Local Meetings.

-### Section 1: Conventions.

-The Local shall meet in Convention annually during the first six months of the year, with at least sixty days notice given to all members.
-The Convention shall meet to elect officers, and to debate and decide primarily, but not exclusively, Local issues, the political orientation of the organization, and program direction.

-### Section 2: Special Meetings.

-A Special Meeting of the Local shall be called by the Local Council or by ten percent of members, with at least five days notice given to all members.
-The call to the Special Meeting shall specify the matters to be discussed therein and no other matter may be brought to the floor.

-### Section 3: General Meetings.

-The Local will hold General Meetings at least four times annually, the time and place of which shall be set in a schedule published and distributed by the Local Council.
-The Local Council will set the agenda for General Meetings.

-### Section 4: Informational Meetings.

-The Local Council may call additional Local-wide Informational Meetings for a variety of reasons but at which official business will not be conducted and policies will not be set.
-For the purposes of these bylaws, Local-wide Informational Meetings should not be considered General Meetings.

-### Section 5: Quorums.

-Unless specified otherwise in these bylaws, a quorum of ten percent of the membership shall be required for valid meetings of the Convention, Special Meeting, or General Meeting.

 ## ARTICLE V. Local Officers: Powers and Duties.